 Fabricated Ecosystems (EcoFABs)

-Fabricated ecosystems, or EcoFABs, hold promise for replicating important ecosystem dynamics while at the same time streamlining studies by defining testable and reproducible parameters.
-Through the development of EcoFABs for microbiomes of interest, scientists will be able to develop principles for microbiome assembly and structure, understand the functions of genes, microbes, and metabolomes, and predict microbiome health and trajectory.
-These EcoFABs would bring together communities of scientists working on shared systems, enabling more effective knowledge transfer and the ability to build upon previous findings.
-By expanding our understanding of the assembly, structure, and functions of microbiomes, significant scientific and technical advances will be made in biomedical and environmental health, agriculture, energy, and nutrient cycling.
+Fabricated ecosystems, or EcoFABs, hold promise for replicating important ecosystem dynamics while simultaneously streamlining studies by defining testable and reproducible parameters.
+Used with microbiomes, scientists will be able to define principles for community assembly and structure, understand the functions of genes, microbes, and metabolomes, and predict microbiome health and trajectory.
+EcoFABs have the potential to bring together communities of scientists working on shared systems, enabling more effective knowledge transfer and the ability to build upon previous findings.
+By expanding our understanding of the assembly, structure, and functions of microbiomes, significant scientific and technical advances will be made in studies of biomedical technologies, environmental health, agriculture, energy, and nutrient cycling.